mapzen/chef-metroextractor/README.md

 set to total available RAM: ```#{(node.memory.total.to_i * 0.6).floor / 1024}M```
 * type: string
 * default: '-server -XX:SurvivorRatio=8 -Xms#{heap} -Xmx#{heap}'

+### metroextractor.shapes

+#### osm2pgsql_timeout
+Set the timeout for processing of shape files
+* type: int
+* default: 172_800 (2 days)

+#### osm2pgsql_force
+By default, if the osm2pgsql shapes successfully build, we write a lock file to prevent the process from running again and overwritting data.
+You can either remove the lockfile to bypass this, or force a run by setting this value to true.
+* default: nil

+#### osm2pgsql_lock
+Location of osm2pgsql lockfile
+* type: string
+* default: basedir/.osm2pgsql.lock

 Upstream cookbook overrides